by Matt Slick

 Is it worth reading and supporting a book that is 90% good and 10% bad even if that book helps people?
 A lot of people would say yes.
 But, the Bible warns us about just such a thing.
 "Your boasting is not good.
 Do you not know that a little leaven leavens the whole lump of dough?"
 (1 Cor.
 5:6).

-While the Shack is full of good things, it has some important theological problems, some issues that directly contradict scripture, and it presents an irreverent and casual attitude toward God.
-Yes, there are nice things in it, and people might even be helped by the book.
+The shack is full of good things.
+It has some important theological problems, some issues that directly contradict scripture, and it presents an irreverent and casual attitude toward God.
+Yes, there are nice things in it and people might even be helped by the book.
 But so what?
 There are some nice things in Mormonism, too.
 Should we encourage people to read the Book of Mormon because Mormonism might help someone feel better?
 Not at all.

 Sadly, experience has shown me that most Christians aren't interested in biblical fidelity.
 No, I'm not talking about biblical nit-picking.
 I'm talking about fidelity to the revealed word of God to the point where we don't contradict what is plainly stated in scripture!